kimjoar/flux-workshop/README.md

 We start in the `Messages` component.
 In `componentDidMount` we can check if messages are set.
-As this method is called after `getInitialState`, we can check if the messages received from the `MessagesStore` is undefined.
+As this method is called after `getInitialState`, we can check if the messages received from the `MessagesStore` is `undefined`.
 If it is, we know that we need to fetch messages from the backend.

 To fetch messages we can implement the `fetchAll` method in the `MessagesActionCreator`.
-We must remember to wrap the successfully received messages by calling `createMessage` on each, i.e.
+We must remember to wrap the successfully received messages by calling `createMessage` on each, e.g.

 ```js
 let messages = messagesReceived.map(createMessage);